cdapio/cdap/cdap-docs/user-guide/source/tutorials/fitbit.rst

 The `set-type` directive is used for converting between different data types.
 Here, you have converted a String to a Float, which is used to represent floating-point decimal numbers.

-Now that you have the timestamp in the proper data type, you want to calculate the modula as described above.
+Now that you have the timestamp in the proper data type, you want to calculate the modulo as described above.
 You can use the `body_timestamp` drop-down menu to apply the modulo operation.
 Select Calculate > Modulo, then specify 86400.

 .. figure:: /_images/tutorials/fitbit/mod.jpeg
 	:figwidth: 100%